AdityaDeshmane/H2H-iOS-SampleApp/README.md

 1. Copy (drag drop) following frameworks and bundle from sample app's FrameworksAndResources folder to your project

-  H2HBundle.bundle
+ * H2HBundle.bundle
-  TutorWebTC.framework
+ * TutorWebTC.framework
-  H2HSDK.framework
+ * H2HSDK.framework

 2. Copy (drag drop) following third party framework from sample app to your project directory

-  Charts.framework
+ * Charts.framework
-  CocoaAsyncSocket.framework
+ * CocoaAsyncSocket.framework
-  CocoaLumberjack.framework
+ * CocoaLumberjack.framework
-  XMPPFramework.framework
+ * XMPPFramework.framework

 3. For frameworks and bundle make sure entries are present at two places

-  From Project File -> General -> Embedded Binaries Make sure files frome 1 and 2 are present here
+  From Project File -> General -> Embedded Binaries

+  Make sure files frome 1 and 2 are present here

-  From Project File -> General -> Linked Frameworks and Libraries: (General tab) Make sure files frome 1 and 2 are present here
+  From Project File -> General -> Linked Frameworks and Libraries

+  Make sure files frome 1 and 2 are present here